 Outside/after your ordinary studies

 During your studies: You carry out the traineeship while you are a registered student at Umeå University, for example between terms.
 The traineeship will not award you credits, but will upon your request, be recorded in your Diploma Supplement (an appendix to your degree certificate).

 After completion of your studies:

-You can apply for the scholarship to do a traineeship once your studies has finished, as a so called 'recent graduate'.
+You can apply for the grant to do a traineeship once your studies has finished, as a so called 'recent graduate'.
 You will not be awarded credits nor have the traineeship recorded in a Diploma Supplement.